Earl Palmer: Biography

 The Pets, The Byrds when they were still known as The Beefeaters, and B. Bumble and the Stingers.
 He also played in jazz sessions with David Axelrod, Dizzy Gillespie, Earl Bostic, Onzy Matthews, and Count Basie, and he contributed to blues recordings by B.B.
 King.

 He remained in demand as a drummer throughout the 1970s and 1980s, playing on recordings for albums by Randy Newman, Tom Waits, Bonnie Raitt, Tim Buckley, Little Feat and Elvis Costello.

 In 1982, Palmer was elected treasurer of the Local 47 of the American Federation of Musicians.
 He served until he was defeated in 1984.
 He was re-elected in 1990.

 A biography, Backbeat: Earl Palmer's Story, by Tony Scherman, was published in 1999.

 In later years, Palmer played with a jazz trio in Los Angeles.

 Palmer is interviewed on screen and appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
 In the film, he performs "Rip It Up" with guest vocalist Ivan Neville and house band.

 Palmer is also interviewed in the 2008 documentary film about Los Angeles session musicians, The Wrecking Crew.

 Palmer died in September 2008, in Banning, California, after a long illness.
 He is buried at Riverside National Cemetery in Riverside, California.

 Personal life

 Palmer married four times and had seven children.
-He is survived by Earl Cyril Palmer Jr., Donald Alfred Palmer, Ronald Raymond Palmer and Patricia Ann Palmer from his marriage to Catherine Palmer; Shelly Margaret Palmer and Pamela Teresa Palmer from his marriage to Susan Joy Weidenpesch; and Penny Yasuko Palmer from his marriage to Yumiko Makino.
+At the time of his death, he was survived by his children Earl Cyril Palmer Jr., Donald Alfred Palmer, Ronald Raymond Palmer and Patricia Ann Palmer from his marriage to Catherine Palmer; Shelly Margaret Palmer and Pamela Teresa Palmer from his marriage to Susan Joy Weidenpesch; and Penny Yasuko Palmer from his marriage to Yumiko Makino.
 He married his fourth wife, Jeline, in 2004.